Laf111/CEMU-Batch-Framework/README.md

 If you have any trouble don't seek for help or support on CEMU's subreddits or discords, send me a private message on reddit, Discord or GBATemp (to Laf111) and i'll gladly help you.

-**If you want to reward me for my work and help me to maintain BatchFw, please donate at https://paypal.me/pools/c/8ns9ioEgG7**